skraio/dotfiles/README.md

 # Dotfiles
-The little quirks and preferences that make my computer truly mine.
+The little quirks and preferences that satisfy my inner control freak.